Home / 5 Outdated SEO Techniques to Avoid

 Google’s updates are the answer to these manipulative actions.
 Adding roadblocks and tighter guidelines helps to keep the search results to only those most deserving sites that are following the rules.

-Below we’ll take a look at some of the outdated SEO tactics that Google has penalised over time.
+Below, we’ll have a look at some of the outdated SEO tactics that Google has penalised over time.

 Keyword stuffing is quite literally stuffing a page with focus keywords in the hope of ranking better for a keyword or phrase.
 This is normally to the point that the content is beginning to sound unnatural.
 Keyword stuffing can happen from the on-page content, title tags, image descriptions and more.
 This was even taken a step further by some by adding large blocks of text to their site in the same colour as the background making walls of ‘invisible’ text.